 THE DISMISSAL (BCP 2019 page 138)

 Priest: Alleluia, alleluia.
-Let us go forth in the Name of Christ.
+Let us go forth into the world, rejoicing in the power of the Holy Spirit!

 People: Thanks be to God.
 Alleluia.
 Alleluia!

+THE RETIRING HYMN (To Be Sung Outside)

+Tune: Galilee